ucan-wg/spec/README.md

 Each remote invocation MUST be a unique UCAN: using a nonce, for instance.
 This is easy to implement with a store of hashes of previously seen unexpired UCANs and is REQUIRED to replay attack prevention.

-## 5.3 Witness Chaining
+## 5.3 Proof Chaining

-Each capability MUST either be originated by the issuer (root capability, or "parenthood") or have one-or-more witnesses in the `prf` field to attest that this issuer is authorized to use that capability ("introduction").
-In the introduction case, this check MUST be recursively applied to its witnesses until a root witness is found (i.e. issued by the resource owner).
+Each capability MUST either be originated by the issuer (root capability, or "parenthood") or have one-or-more proofs in the `prf` field to attest that this issuer is authorized to use that capability ("introduction").
+In the introduction case, this check MUST be recursively applied to its proofs until a root proof is found (i.e. issued by the resource owner).

-Except for rights amplification (below), each capability delegation MUST have equal or narrower capabilities from its witnesses.
-The time bounds MUST also be equal to or contained inside the time bounds of the witnesses' time bounds.
+Except for rights amplification (below), each capability delegation MUST have equal or narrower capabilities from its proofs.
+The time bounds MUST also be equal to or contained inside the time bounds of the proof's time bounds.
 This lowering of rights at each delegation is called "attenuation."

 ## 5.4 Rights Amplification

 Some capabilities are more than the sum of their parts.
 The canonical example is a can of soup and a can opener.
 You need both to access the soup inside the can, but the can opener may come from a completely separate source than the can of soup.
 Such semantics MAY be implemented in UCAN capabilities.
-This means that validating particular capabilities MAY require more than one direct witness.
-The relevant witnesses MAY be of a different resource and action from the amplified capability.
-The delegated capability MUST have this behaviour in its semantics, even if the witnesses do not.
+This means that validating particular capabilities MAY require more than one direct proof.
+The relevant proofs MAY be of a different resource and action from the amplified capability.
+The delegated capability MUST have this behaviour in its semantics, even if the proofs do not.

 ## 5.6 Content Identifiers

 <!-- FIXME: resolution left up to implementer -->
 UCAN proofs MUST be referenced by content ID (CID), per the [multiformats/cid](https://github.com/multiformats/cid) specification.
 The resolution of these addresses is left to the implementation and end-user, and MAY (non-exclusively) includes the following: local store, a distributed hash table (DHT), gossip network, or RESTful service.

-CIDs MAY be used to refer to any UCAN: a witness in a delegation chain or an entire UCAN.
+CIDs MAY be used to refer to any UCAN: a proof in a delegation chain or an entire UCAN.
 This has many benefits, some of which are outlined in the implementation recommendations of this document.

 ## 5.7 Revocation